UCLLBackEndDevelopment-2425/takeaway-rest-getpostputdelete/src/exercises/exercise2.md

-# Exercise 1
+# Exercise 2

 Try the GET end-point http://localhost:8080/pizza in Postman
-* What is going wrong?
+* You get a 404.
+What does a 404 HTTP status code mean?

-Refactor the code so that the GET end-point: http://localhost:8080/pizza returns the following JSON:
+Refactor the code so that the GET end-point: http://localhost:8080/pizza returns
+- a 200 HTTP status code
+- and the following JSON in the body of the response
 ```javascript
 [
   {